doroved/mid/README.md

 ### Linux

 - `cat /etc/machine-id`: Returns the machine identifier (ID) used for unique identification of the computer in Linux systems.
+Unfortunately, this parameter is subject to change, and a reliable solution for Linux has not been found yet.

 ### Windows